 The KidSafe program, works collaboratively with partner agencies, distributing new high quality child safety seats to families being served by the agency.
 The partner agency verifies the financial need of the family and requests a safety seat.
 The family pays a program fee of $15.
 This nominal fee demonstrates that the family has taken some personal responsibility for the safety of their child.

-The current KidSafe collaborating partners are: The Pregnancy Help and Information Center, Brehon Family Services, Capital Area Healthy Start Coalition, Early Learning Coalition of the Big Bend Region, The Kearney Center, Kids Incorporated of the Big Bend, the Big Bend Homeless Coalition, ECHO, and the FSU Young Parent Program, The Women’s Center, Bond Community Health Center and Hang Tough Foundation.
+The current KidSafe collaborating partners are: The Pregnancy Help and Information Center, Brehon Family Services, Early Learning Coalition of the Big Bend Region, The Kearney Center, Kids Incorporated of the Big Bend, the Big Bend Homeless Coalition, ECHO, and the FSU Young Parent Program, The Women’s Center, Bond Community Health Center and Hang Tough Foundation.